S-e-m-a-c/Icarus-Mods/README.md

-Semac_IcarusOverhaul_V1.46
+Semac_IcarusOverhaul_V1.47

-Updated For Week 43
+Updated For Week 43 BugFix

+Includes Arrow Set Bug fix (Sets of arrows and bolts will not get loaded into Bows and Crossbows anymore)

 This Modpack changes a little of almost everything in the game with ideas taken from other mods and combines it all, and also includes JimK_Weapons_Mod